 Top Tips For Divers

 Thailand liveaboard trips to the Similan Islands run from November through to May.
 The Islands are closed for the rest of the year.
 The end of February often sees an increase in currents attracting the larger marine creatures like whale sharks and manta rays.
 Visibility ranges from 25-40m during this period and water temperatures range between 26-29c.
 You may not need more than a 3mm neoprene shorty or full body wetsuit bearing in mind after a 3 or more dives a day, you may get cold.
-If you are bringing your own equipment, bring a DIN adapter as Thailand uses the standard yoke system.
+If you are bringing your own equipment, consider bringing a DIN adapter (if you have DIN regulators) as Thailand uses the standard yoke system.

 Getting To Similan Islands